-There are a lot of people promoting T Shirts from Teespring right from Facebook Ads in the Newsfeed.
-In fact, there was a time a few months ago where 50% or more of my Ads where Teespring T Shirts calling out names, football teams, year of birth and similar.
+There are a lot of people promoting T-Shirts from Teespring right from Facebook Ads in the Newsfeed.
+In fact, there was a time a few months ago where 50% or more of my Ads where Teespring T-Shirts calling out names, football teams, year of birth, and similar.
 Nowadays those niches are banned from Facebook and they might shut down your ads account.
 However, there’s plenty of money to be made with Teespring if you’re creative.
 Some niches where selling shirts can work quite well are:

 I launched a few more campaigns and promoted them via Facebook Ads without having big Fan Pages and still made some great profit.

 Not all of my campaigns were profitable, of course.
 I launched 15-20 campaigns between April and June, but only 3-4 of them were profitable.
-It was an interesting experiment anyways.
+It was an interesting experiment anyway.

-One of my campaigns was targeted to a field study (e.g. computer programmers or marine biologist) thanks to Facebook’s advanced targeting and I got an ROI of %110.
+One of my campaigns was targeted to a field study (e.g. computer programmers or marine biologists) thanks to Facebook’s advanced targeting and I got an ROI of %110.